Aquarius Constellation Facts

 Brightness: This is a quite faint constellation and its stars produce a water drop like effect.

-History: Babylonians saw it as a man pouring water.
 It represents the god Ea, an overflowing vase.
 The Arabs depicted it as a mule carrying two water barrels.
 Ancient Egyptians associated it with the annual flood of the Nile in spring.
 Greek mythology depicted it as a simple vase that poured water towards Pisces.

 Stars: Aquarius does not have some special bright stars as the four most powerful only have magnitudes of 2.
 Examples of stars include Sadalmelik (alpha Aquarii), Sadalsuud (beta Aquarii), Sadachbia(gamma Aquarii) and Albali( epsilon Aquarii).